GauravASY/Security-Operation-Agent-v2/README.md

 - **LLM Provider**: Access to a language model API (OpenAI, Anthropic, or compatible endpoint)
 - **PostgreSQL Database**: Local or remote PostgreSQL instance
 - **AWS S3 Bucket**: For document storage (optional)
+- **Wazuh SIEM**: Access to a Wazuh indexer/Elasticsearch endpoint for security event analysis (optional but required for Wazuh features)

 ## Environment Setup